spences10/scottspence.com/posts/2020/08/26/wsl-bootstrap-2020/index.md

 in the recommended distros from Microsoft).

-**What does that have to do with symlinks though?** Well, if you think about each one of these instances as their own isolated oppearting system on your machine.
+**What does that have to do with symlinks though?** Well, if you think about each one of these instances as their own isolated operating system on your machine.

 Each one with it's own set of configurations, it will get pretty